Monitor Test

 How to use

 1. Go full screen.
-Click Full screen so the pattern fills the display edge to edge with no browser chrome in the way.
+Click Full screen so the pattern fills the display from edge to edge with no browser chrome in the way.

 Why test this